Logotype for Triveni Engineering & Industries Limited

 Executive summary

-• Q1 FY26 consolidated revenue rose 27.4% year-over-year to ₹1,954.5 crore, driven by strong growth in alcohol (53%) and sugar (14%) dispatches, but profitability declined sharply with PAT down 93.2% to ₹2.1 crore due to higher input costs and lower margins in sugar, distillery, and power transmission.
+• Q1 FY26 consolidated gross revenue rose 27% year-over-year to ₹1,954.5 crore, driven by strong volume increases in alcohol (53%) and sugar (14%) dispatches, but profitability declined sharply due to higher production costs and less favorable product mix, resulting in a 93% YoY drop in PAT to ₹2.1 crore.

 Financial highlights